Case Study: A Model for Grassroots South-South Cooperation.

 5/8/20242 min read

-Challenge: How to facilitate meaningful knowledge exchange and sustainable technology transfer between communities in the Global South, overcoming geographical, linguistic, and political barriers.
+Challenge: How to facilitate meaningful knowledge exchange and sustainable technology transfer between communities in the Global South, overcoming geographical, linguistic, and cultural barriers.

 Initiative: A grassroots cooperation project initiated in 2016, leveraging social media to connect a Chilean agricultural professional with NGOs and students in Palestine.
 The central pillar was the co-development and cross-cultural education of aquaponics technology.